OpenConext/Stepup-Deploy/README.md

 The template contains an [`environment.conf`](environments/template/environment.conf) file that specifies the secrets to create.
 The first time you run the create_new_environment.sh script it is copied to the new environment and you get the change to edit/update this file.
 Take this chance to update this file to match your configuration, likely places to update are marked with "TODO:".
 You can also copy the `environments/template` directory to a new location to make your changes there (use the --template option).
 The environment can be used as-is to deploy to VMs created with the scripts in [Stepup-VM](https://github.com/SURFnet/Stepup-VM).

-Requirements for running the script:
+Requirements for running the script with python 2.7:
-- *python* 2.7 (the scripts and playbooks are not compatible with python 3), ensure `python` points to a python 2.7.
+- *python* 2.7
 - *openssl*
 - *python-keyczar*.
 You can use `pip install python-keyczar` to install this tool.
 This makes `keyczart` command available.

+Requirements for running the script with python3:
+- *python* 3
+- *openssl*
+- *python3-keyczar*.
+You can use `pip install python3-keyczar` to install this tool.
+This makes `keyczart` command available.

+On the mac `pip install python3-keyczar` works.
+However it might not work on centos.
+See https://github.com/google/keyczar/issues/125.

 Use `create_new_environment.sh <new_environment_directory> --template <template_environment_directory>` to create a new environment.
 The script will generate passwords, secrets, SAML signing certificates and SSL/TLS server certificates for use with HTTPS for the environment.
 All passwords, (private) keys and secrets are encrypted with a keyczar key that is specific for the environment.
 To issue the server certificates a self-signed CA is created using openssl.